no-nonsense-dev/use-form/README.md

 The useForm hook accepts a number of options to customize its behavior:

-  * `onSubmit` - Callback function to be called when form is submitted
+- `onSubmit` - Callback function to be called when form is submitted
-  * `requireds` - Array of field names that are required
+- `requireds` - Array of field names that are required
-  * `requiresValidation` - Array of field names that will be validated
+- `requiresValidation` - Array of field names that will be validated
-  * `defaultValues` - Object of field names and their corresponding default values
+- `defaultValues` - Object of field names and their corresponding default values
+- `onKeyDown` - Function that will be passed to the key event listener.
+By default, handleSubmit is triggered when pressing Enter.
-  * `disableKeyListener` - Boolean to disable key listener (will not trigger handleSubmit on pressing Enter)
+- `disableKeyListener` - Boolean to disable the key listener.
+If true, will also disable the function passed to onKeyDown.

 ## Advanced Usage